microsoft/Windows-classic-samples/Samples/PDESampleApplication/README.md

 -   Unprotect a file.
 -   Protect buffer text with L1/L2 level of security.
 -   Unprotect buffer text to its original
--   Delete a file from the forked CIM image.

 Operating system requirements
 -----------------------------